Robert Norris Man Of Iron

 Man of Iron is a commitment to showing up—every day, especially when it’s hard.
 Completing IRONMAN Arizona wasn’t about labels.
 It was about preparation, responsibility, and finishing what he started.

-Man of Iron is a mindset for anyone willing to commit, do the work, and follow through.
+Man Of Iron is a mindset for anyone willing to commit, do the work, and follow through.

 Robert Norris is an independent endurance athlete racing to show what’s possible through discipline, consistency, and mindset.